patricknoda11/Warehouse-Project/README.md

-# Escape To The Moon
+# Warehouse Management Application

 ### Introduction:
-“Escape To The Moon” is a simple Java desktop game designed with all ages in mind.
-This game interests me because it provides an environment that will challenge my abilities, and allows me to apply what I have learned.
-This game was constructed to provide students and workers a quick break The game models a rocket’s ascent into space.
-There will be meteorites that are descending at varying speeds.
-If the Rocket is struck by the meteorite the game will conclude followed by the word “Game Over”.
-The purpose of the application is to dodge the meteorites without getting hit for as long as possible.
-There will be a score that will accumulate based off the time the rocket is able to ascend without getting hit by a meteorite

-### How To Play
-The rocket will be able to move from side to side, using the left and right arrow keys on your keyboard.
-Each meteorite will have varying speeds and will be generated at random.
-The score will be accumulating proportional to the time that the rocket is able to avoid the meteorites.
-The game will be over when the meteorite contacts the rocket.
+This application is a simple desktop application that gives the user a way to track their warehouse inventory.
+More specifically, it will provide a way to track and process current inventory, track exports and imports, view package details, and more.
+The application is targeted for users that have decided to or just recently started up a warehouse business.
+The goal of this application is to provide a short-term alternative for new warehouse business owners that are not willing to spend excessive amounts of money to purchase a warehouse management software from the get-go.
+This project is of interest to me because my father has recently started up a warehouse business.
+By building this project I hope to acquire a better understanding of how a warehouse management software operates and discover the potential limitations associated with this system.

 ---
-### User Stories
+### User Stories:
+- As a user, I want to be able to add/import a package into inventory list

-- As a user, I want to be able to alter the rocket's horizontal positioning
+- As a user, I want to be able to view the packages in the inventory list
-- As a user, I want to be able to view my current score/points
+- As a user, I want to be able to remove/export a package out of inventory list
-- As a user, I want to be able to view the highest score so far
+- As a user, I want to be able to view details regarding each package
-- As a game designer, I want to be able to add multiple obstacles onto the screen
+- As a user, I want to be able to view details of past transactions